dgullage702/Raspberry-Pi-MagicMirror-with-GPT-Voice-Assistant/README.md

 ---

 ## Overview
-A freestanding smart mirror displaying time, weather, and news while responding to voice commands through a custom GPT-powered assistant.
+A freestanding smart mirror displaying time, weather, and news while responding to voice commands through a custom GPT API-powered assistant.
 The project combines a hand-built cedar frame with MagicMirror² (v2.33.0) software and a custom module that listens for the wake word **“mirror.”**

 **Purpose**